 #9.
 Recognize that rejection is normal.

 We’re sure you don’t need us to tell you this, but rejection is natural.
-It is completely normal and occurs to everyone.
+It is entirely normal and occurs to everyone.
 That was the final time we promised.
 So long as you promise to keep that in mind.

 #10.
 Keep in mind that not all rejection is romantic.